 Tip #2 | Avoid Skin-to-Skin Contact

 The most common transmission method is via skin-to-skin contact.
 Therefore, when you or someone else has an active infection, it's important to avoid skin-to-skin contact.
-This may mean avoiding hugging, shaking hands or rubbing up against others.
+This may mean avoiding hugging, shaking hands, or rubbing up against others.
 Because Molluscum can be transmitted during sexual activity, avoid sexual contact until the infection is eliminated.

 Tip #3 | Cover Growths with Bandages

-For many, avoiding physical contact from others is a near impossibility.
+For many, avoiding physical contact with others is a near impossibility.
 Because of this, one of the most effective preventative steps is to cover all MCV growths with a waterproof bandage when going out in public.
 Before leaving your home or before coming in contact with others, place a waterproof bandage over each growth.
 This is perhaps the greatest way of controlling the spread of the virus.
 However, it's imperative to allow the skin to breathe.
 Therefore, before going to bed or when you're relaxing alone, remove the bandages so the skin has access to fresh air.

 Tip #4 | Do Not Share Towels